Eschatologue/CM_wiki/docs/spells/1st-level.md

 A *remove curse* cast on the target ends this spell early.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
-When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
+When you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.

 ### Hunter's Mark
 *1st-level divination*